 This is usually one of the fun things new owners get to do, but it can also cause a bit of consternation.
 After all, naming your dog is a big decision.
 With a bit of luck, you’ll be using your dog’s name for a decade or more, so it is important to pick a good one.

 We’ll try to help you do exactly that below.
-We’ll discuss some of the principles to keep in mind when picking a name and provide 400 different big dog names that you may find suitable for your pet.
+We’ll discuss some of the things to keep in mind when picking a name and provide 400 different big dog names that you may find suitable for your pet.

 Even if you don’t find a name you like among those listed here, they may provide a bit of inspiration, which will help you come up with one on your own.